NitaiMahat/CarPricePrediction/README.md

 ---

 ## Contact
-For questions or contributions, please contact [Your Name or Email].
+For questions or contributions, please contact mahatnitai@gmail.com.